Vision theory of Jesus' appearances: Criticism

 Several Christian scholars such as Gary Habermas, William Lane Craig and Michael Morrison have argued against the vision explanations for the textual accounts of a physical resurrection.
+According to Schroter and Jacobi, the view that the appearances of Jesus were subjective and the tomb not empty remains a minority in New Testament scholarship, but they also note that "[i]t would also be conceivable that no historical incidents stood at the beginning of the belief in the resurrection, but rather theological ways of thinking."
+At best, some disciples may have experienced appearances, which were "codetermined by known traditions of heavenly appearances and corresponding expectations" and grew into the Gospel-stories as we know them.
 According to Habermas, most scholars on Christology are "moderate conservatives", who believe that Jesus was raised from the dead, either physically or spiritually.
 While the vision theory has gained support among critical scholars since the last quarter of the 20th century, "the vast majority of scholars" still reject the possibility of subjective visions or hallucinations as an explanation for the resurrection-experiences.
-Habermas himself views these critical approaches as "efforts to dismiss the central event and doctrine of orthodox Christianity".
-Craig holds that the resurrection appearances are far too diverse to be classified as hallucinations; Craig and Lüdemann entered a written debate on the subject in 2000.
+Habermas himself views these critical approaches as "efforts to dismiss the central event and doctrine of orthodox Christianity" and incomplete, given their lack of explanation for the location of Jesus' physical body.
+He states, "[Jesus's] body would undoubtedly be a rather large disclaimer to the disciples' efforts to preach that Jesus was raised!
+But hallucinations do not even address this, so another naturalistic thesis is required."

-British scholar NT Wright holds that visions of the dead were always associated with spirits and ghosts, and never with bodily resurrection.
+According to British scholar N. T. Wright, visions of the dead were always associated with spirits and ghosts, and never with bodily resurrection.
 Thus, Wright argues, a mere vision of Jesus would never lead to the unprecedented belief that Jesus was a physically resurrected corpse; at most, he would be perceived as an exalted martyr standing at the right hand of God.
 Wright argues, "precisely because such encounters [visions of the dead] were reasonably well known [...] they [the disciples] could not possibly, by themselves, have given rise to the belief that Jesus had been raised from the dead [...]
 Indeed, such visions meant precisely, as people in the ancient and modern worlds have discovered, that the person was dead, not that they were alive."
+Similarly, Wright calls the cognitive dissonance theory "widely discredited" and criticizes it on the basis that "nobody was expecting anyone, least of all a Messiah, to rise from the dead.
+A crucified Messiah was a failed Messiah.
+When Simon bar Kokhba was killed by the Romans in AD 135, nobody went around afterwards saying he really was the Messiah after all."